Bella’s Bill – A Major Step Forward for New York’s Animals

 Bella, an eleven-year-old Shepherd mix, was killed on December 23, 2016 by her caregiver.
 The defendant tightened a zip tie around her neck, stuffed her in a garbage bag, and beat her with a metal shovel.
 Due to the extent of her injuries, Bella was euthanized.
 Despite the seriousness of the crime, Bella’s abuser received only four months in county jail – a sentence that falls far short of justice for Bella.

-The Animal Legal Defense Fund is working closely with Senator Lanza’s office to ensure the bill’s passage.
-But we need your help to make Bella’s Bill law.
+The Animal Legal Defense Fund is working closely with New York legislators to make Bella’s Bill law.

 Sign your name to the open letter to Governor Andrew Cuomo urging him to support Bella’s Bill and make strengthening New York’s outdated animal cruelty laws a priority.

 This week, a coalition of organizations, led by the Animal Legal Defense Fund, filed a lawsuit challenging a 2016 decision by the U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) to exempt some factory farms from critical environmental laws.December 13, 2018 News

 Federal Appeals Court to Hear Arguments in Lawsuit Concerning USDA’s Secrecy on Animal Welfare RecordsOn Monday, Dec.
 17, the Ninth Circuit Court of Appeals in San Francisco will hear oral arguments from the Animal Legal Defense Fund in the lawsuit against the USDA for removing tens of thousands of animal welfare records from the agency’s website.December 13, 2018 Press Release